yhl4340/bamazon/README.md

     4 if enough quantity, proceed to process the purchase 5 alert user the total.

-##Goal
+## Goal
--[x] display product table on page load
+- [x] display product table on page load
--[x] set up inquirer to prompt users to make choice -[x] alert user whether the quantity they have chosen will be met. if yes, order will be processed. if not, \n
+- [x] set up inquirer to prompt users to make choice
-     they will be prompted again to buy item in a different quantity
+- [x] alert user whether the quantity they have chosen will be met. if yes, order will be processed. if not,        they will be prompted again to buy item in a different quantity

--[x] display grand total after purchase is finalized.
+- [x] display grand total after purchase is finalized.
--[x] attempted to work on the manager.js.
+- [x] attempted to work on the manager.js.
--[x] link to video for the Bamazon Manager option https://screencast-o-matic.com/watch/cqeoea0B61 -[x] screen shots are under the image file.
+- [x] link to video for the Bamazon Manager option https://screencast-o-matic.com/watch/cqeoea0B61
+- [x] screen shots are under the image file.